Peelz/golden-piggy-document/README.md

 # Idea
 Financial planning and recording of income and expenses application with **easy to use, rich feature, and one hand using**

 ## Features
-- import / export as excel or google sheet
+- Import / export to excel or google sheet
-- user group (create group for couple target who want to planing together)
+- User group (create group for couple target who want to planing together)
-- analytic from tag or category, present to user like Pie chart, Graph etc.
+- Analytic from tag or category, present to user like Pie chart, Graph etc.
 	- mostly tag or category user spent
 	- mothly report
 	- weekly report
 - CRUD transaction as income, expense
 - CRUD template for frequently used transaction
 - CRUD template group for frequently used template
-- remember previous activity title when user create new activity for user who dont want to use keyboard
+- Remember previous activity title when user create new activity for user who dont want to use keyboard

+*CRUD --- Create Read Update Delete*

-## Technologies stacks
+## Technologies stack
 - AWS S3 --- static web app
 - AWS Beanstalk / EC2 / Lampda --- service deployment
 - Jenkins --- Automate CI/CD